 Bilateral Taxation Treaties

-U.S. investments in Korea are eligible for insurance programs sponsored by the U.S. Overseas Private Investment Corporation (OPIC).
+U.S. investments in South Korea are eligible for insurance programs sponsored by the U.S. Overseas Private Investment Corporation (OPIC).
 OPIC has not, however, guaranteed any U.S. investments in Korea since 1998, when OPIC reinstated coverage it had suspended in 1991 due to concerns about worker rights.
 Coverage issued prior to 1991 is still in force.
-Korea has been a member of the World Bank's (IBRD) Multilateral Investment Guarantee Agency (MIGA) since 1987.
+The United States and South Korea signed an investment incentive agreement on July 30, 1998.
+South Korea has been a member of the World Bank’s (IBRD) Multilateral Investment Guarantee Agency (MIGA) since 1987.

-According to the Ministry of Employment and Labor (MOEL), there were approximately 26 million economically active persons in ROK with an employment rate (OECD standard) of approximately 65.3 percent.
-The overall unemployment rate of 3.4 percent in 2014 was much lower than the unemployment rate of youth aged 15-29, which at 9.0 percent is becoming a domestic concern.
-Since 2004, South Korea has implemented a “guest worker” program known as the Employment Permit System (EPS) to help protect the rights of foreign workers.
+According to the Ministry of Employment and Labor (MOEL), there were approximately 27 million economically active people in the ROK with an employment rate (OECD standard) of approximately 65.7 percent.
+The overall unemployment rate of 3.6 percent in 2015 was much lower than the unemployment rate of youth ages 15-29, which at 9.2 percent is becoming a domestic concern.
+In 2004 South Korea implemented a “guest worker” program known as the Employment Permit System (EPS) to help protect the rights of foreign workers.
 EPS allows employers to legally employ a certain number of foreign workers from 15 countries, including the Philippines, Indonesia, and Vietnam, with which the ROK maintains bilateral labor agreements.
 For 2015, South Korea increased its quota to 55,000 migrant workers.
-At the end of May 2014, approximately 459,000 foreigners (including overseas Koreans) were said to be working under EPS in manufacturing, construction, agriculture, livestock, service, and fishery industries.
+At the end of June 2015, approximately 570,000 foreigners (including 293,749 overseas Koreans) were said to be working under EPS in the manufacturing, construction, agriculture, livestock, service, and fishery industries.

-Korean law provides workers with the right to associate freely and allows public servants to organize unions.
-The labor law was amended in 2011 to authorize union pluralism.
-The 2010 revision of the Trade Union and Labor Relations Adjustment Act (TULRA), which became law in 2011, restricted the number of full-time labor union officials and banned employers from paying wages to such officials for union work.
-The TULRA revision also allowed the formation of multiple unions at the same workplace, but required only one bargaining channel.
-The ratio of organized labor to the entire population of wage earners at the end of 2013 was 10.3 percent; this ratio has remained relatively stable over the last ten years or so.
-Korea’s trade union participation is lower than the latest-available OECD average of 16.9 percent in 2013; more information is available at http://stats.oecd.org/Index.aspx?DataSetCode=UN_DEN.
+South Korean law provides workers with the right to associate freely and allows public servants and private workers to organize unions.
+The Trade Union and Labor Relations Adjustment Act (TULRA) provides for the right to collective bargaining and collective action, and allows workers to exercise these rights in practice.
+The law also empowers workers to file complaints of unfair labor practices against employers who interfere with union organizing or who discriminate against union members.
+The National Labor Relations Commission can require employers found guilty of unfair practices to reinstate workers fired for engaging in union activities.
+The 2010 revision of the TULRA, which became law in 2011, restricted the number of full-time labor union officials and banned employers from paying wages to such officials for union work.
+Labor law was also amended in 2011 to authorize union pluralism.
+Legally, unions operate with autonomy from the government and employers, although national labor federations, comprised of various industry-specific unions, receive annual government subsidies.
+The ratio of organized labor to the entire population of wage earners at the end of 2014 was 10.3 percent; this ratio has remained relatively stable over the last 10 years.
+South Korea’s trade union participation is lower than the latest-available OECD average of 16.9 percent in 2013; more information is available at

-The country has three national labor federations.
-The Korean Confederation of Trade Unions (KCTU) has 2,313 labor unions and 819,755 members and the Federation of Korean Trade Unions (FKTU) has 356 labor unions and 626,035 members.
+The country has two major national labor federations.
+The Federation of Korean Trade Unions (FKTU) has 2,396 labor unions and 834,174 members, and the Korean Confederation of Trade Unions (KCTU) has 366 labor unions and 631,415 members.
 KCTU and FKTU are affiliated with the International Trade Union Confederation (ITUC).
 Most of FKTU’s constituent unions maintained affiliations with international union federations.
-The Korean Labor Union Confederation (KLUC) is the smallest and newest federation, with only 100 unions and 21,000 members, and attracts those seeking a trade union that is neither militant nor political.
-There are 2,509 unions with 318,575 workers who do not belong to a nationwide federation but rather focus just on their corporate issues.
+There are 2,683 unions with 430,881 workers who do not belong to a nationwide federation.

 Labor organizations are permitted in export processing zones (EPZs), but foreign companies operating in EPZs are exempt from some labor regulations.
-Exemptions include provisions that mandate paid leave, requiring companies with more than 50 persons to recruit persons with disabilities for at least 2 percent of their workforce, encouraging companies to reserve 3 percent of their workforce for workers over 55 years of age, and restricting large companies from participating in certain business categories.
+Exemptions include provisions that mandate paid leave, requiring companies with more than 50 people to recruit persons with disabilities for at least 2 percent of their workforce, encouraging companies to reserve 3 percent of their workforce for workers over 55 years of age, and restricting large companies from participating in certain business categories.
+Foreign companies operating in Free Economic Zones have greater flexibility in employing “non-regular” workers, who do not receive the same range of benefits and job stability as regular employees, in a wider range of sectors for extended contractual periods.

 The government sets health and safety standards, and the Korea Occupational Safety and Health Agency (KOSHA) is responsible for monitoring industry adherence to these standards.
 KOSHA conducts inspections both proactively according to regulations and reactively in response to complaints.
-It also provides technical assistance to resolve any deficiencies discovered during inspections.
 KOSHA reports on its website descriptions of and statistics on work-related injuries and fatalities biannually.
-In 2013, there were 91,824 work-related accidents and 1,929 fatalities, a 0.47 percent decrease and 3.49 percent increase respectively from the previous year.
+In 2014, there were 90,909 work-related accidents and 1,850 fatalities, a 0.06 percentage point decrease and 0.13 percentage point decrease, respectively, from the previous year.
 KOSHA provides training and subsidies to improve work safety and reduce work-related accidents.
-Its services are extended to migrant workers as are its training modules and materials which are available in 10 languages and disseminated to various worksites.
+Its services are extended to migrant workers as are its training materials, which are available in 10 languages and disseminated to various worksites.

-The Act for Part-Time and Temporary Workers’ Protection prohibits the discrimination of non-regular workers and requires that non-regular workers employed longer than two years be converted to permanent status.
+The Act for Part-Time and Temporary Workers’ Protection prohibits discrimination against non-regular workers and requires that non-regular workers employed longer than two years be converted to permanent status.
 The two-year rule went into effect on July 1, 2009.
-Both the labor and business sectors have complained that the two-year conversion law forced many businesses to limit the contract terms of the non-regular workers to two-years and incur additional costs with the entry of new labor every two years.
-The government had proposed extending the two-year limit to four-years as part of efforts to reform the labor sector, however, labor unions did not agree with this proposed change.
-A tripartite commission consisting of labor, government, and companies was formed to come to consensus on labor reform, however, discussions fell apart in April 2015 when labor representatives quit the discussions and threatened strikes.
+Both the labor and business sectors have complained that the two-year conversion law forced many businesses to limit the contract terms of the non-regular workers to two years and incur additional costs with the entry of new labor every two years.
+A tripartite commission consisting of labor, government, and companies succeeded in reaching a consensus on labor reform in September 2015; however, discussions fell apart on January 19, 2016 when labor representatives abandoned discussions and threatened strikes.
+A package of associated labor reforms bills submitted by President Park Geun-hye’s ruling party in September 2015 was not approved by the National Assembly.
+Demonstrations and limited strikes by labor unions in opposition to the labor reforms did not pose a significant risk to investment interests.
+More information can be found in the Department of State’s Report on Human Rights Practices for 2014:

-Korea aims to attract more foreign investment by promoting its eight Free Economic Zones (FEZ): Incheon (near Incheon Airport, to be completed in 2020); Busan/Jinhae (in South Gyeongsan Province, to be completed in 2020); Gwangyang Bay (in South Gyeongsan Province, to be completed in 2020); Yellow Sea (in South Chungcheong Province, to be completed 2020); Daegu/Gyeongbuk (in North Gyeongsan Province, to be completed in 2020); Saemangeum/Gunsan (in North Jeolla Province, to be completed in 2020), East Sea (in Donghae and Gangrung, to be completed in 2014) and Chungbuk (in North Chungcheong Province, to be completed in 2010).
-The FEZs differ from other zones designated for foreign investment in their focus on creating a comprehensive living and working environment with biotechnology, aviation, logistics, manufacturing, service and other industrial clusters as well as international schools, recreational facilities, and international hospitals.
+Korea aims to attract more foreign investment by promoting its eight Free Economic Zones (FEZ): Incheon (near Incheon Airport, to be completed in 2022); Busan/Jinhae (in South Gyeongsang Province, to be completed in 2020); Gwangyang Bay (in South Gyeongsang Province, to be completed in 2020); Yellow Sea (in South Chungcheong Province, to be completed 2020); Daegu/Gyeongbuk (in North Gyeongsang Province, to be completed in 2022); Saemangeum/Gunsan (in North Jeolla Province, to be completed in 2020), East Sea (in Donghae and Gangrung, to be completed in 2024) and Chungbuk (in North Chungcheong Province, to be completed in 2020).
+The FEZs differ from other zones designated for foreign investment in their focus on creating a comprehensive living and working environment with biotechnology, aviation, logistics, manufacturing, service, and other industrial clusters as well as international schools, recreational facilities, and international hospitals.
 In 2009, the National Assembly passed the Special Act on Free Economic Zones to increase tax benefits for investment, increase the FEZ infrastructure budget, and streamline the approval process for land development.
 On December 28, 2010, the government announced a plan to abolish inefficient, underperforming, and unfeasible portions of the nation’s free economic zones as part of its efforts to reorganize the specially created districts.
-By the plan, the Ministry of Knowledge Economy (now named the Ministry of Trade, Industry, and Energy) removed the FEZ status from 90.51 square kilometers (22,366 acres), or 15.9 percent of the total land in the zones in February 2012.
-To revitalize foreign investment and ensure it is diversified throughout the country, the Korean government designated new FEZs in North Chungcheong Province and in Gangwon Province in 2013.
-According to the FEZ Planning Office, the country plans to invest 140 trillion won (USD 135 billion) on their infrastructure and promotion by 2020.
+Under the plan, the Ministry of Knowledge Economy (now MOTIE) removed the FEZ status from 90.51 square kilometers (22,366 acres), or 15.9 percent of the total land in the zones, in February 2012.
+Additional information is available at

 Table 2: Key Macroeconomic Data, U.S. FDI in Host Country/Economy